Circe: Sexual politics

 That central image is echoed by the blood-striped flower of T.S.Eliot's student poem "Circe's Palace" (1909) in the Harvard Advocate.
 Circe herself does not appear, her character is suggested by what is in the grounds and the beasts in the forest beyond: panthers, pythons, and peacocks that look at us with the eyes of men whom we knew long ago.
 Rather than a temptress, she has become an emasculatory threat.

 Several female poets make Circe stand up for herself, using the soliloquy form to voice the woman's position.
 The 19th-century English poet Augusta Webster, much of whose writing explored the female condition, has a dramatic monologue in blank verse titled "Circe" in her volume Portraits (1870).
 There the sorceress anticipates her meeting with Ulysses and his men and insists that she does not turn men into pigs—she merely takes away the disguise that makes them seem human.
 But any draught, pure water, natural wine, / out of my cup, revealed them to themselves / and to each other.
 Change? there was no change; / only disguise gone from them unawares.
 The mythological character of the speaker contributes at a safe remove to the Victorian discourse on women's sexuality by expressing female desire and criticizing the subordinate role given to women in heterosexual politics.

 Two American poets also explored feminine psychology in poems ostensibly about the enchantress.
 Leigh Gordon Giltner's "Circe" was included in her collection The Path of Dreams (1900), the first stanza of which relates the usual story of men turned into swine by her spell.
-But then a second stanza presents a sensuous portrait of an unnamed woman, very much in the French vein; once more, it concludes, 'A Circe's spells transform men into swine'.
+But then a second stanza presents a sensuous portrait of an unnamed woman, very much in the French vein; once more, it concludes, "A Circe's spells transform men into swine".
 This is no passive victim of male projections but a woman conscious of her sexual power.
-So too is Hilda Doolittle's "Circe", from her collection Hymen (1921).
+So too is H.D.'s "Circe", from her collection Hymen (1921).
 In her soliloquy she reviews the conquests with which she has grown bored, then mourns the one instance when she failed.
 In not naming Ulysses himself, Doolittle universalises an emotion with which all women might identify.
-At the end of the century, British poet Carol Ann Duffy wrote a monologue entitled Circe which pictures the goddess addressing an audience of 'nereids and nymphs'.
+At the end of the century, British poet Carol Ann Duffy wrote a monologue entitled Circe which pictures the goddess addressing an audience of "nereids and nymphs".
 In this outspoken episode in the war between the sexes, Circe describes the various ways in which all parts of a pig could and should be cooked.